• Skip to primary navigation

 How to Measure a Hallway for Carpet

-Measuring a hallway area for carpet is very much the same as measuring a landing area, with a few subtle differences:
+Measuring a hallway for carpet mirrors the process for measuring a landing, with a few distinctions:

-4. Once you have both sets of measurements take the widest and longest from each and this is the length and width of carpet you need
+4. Select the widest and longest measurements for length and width of carpet required.

 Measuring a hallway including doorway for carpet